cr7jrsuii/Lego-City-Undercover-Decompilation/README.md

 check out the [CONTRIBUTING.md](docs/CONTRIBUTING.md) for more information on how to contribute.

 # Todo
-- add GitHub actions for linting and building
+- add GitHub actions for linting and fix lint.py
-- fix lint.py
 - create a file structure for the functions/classes based on the symbols
 - Code style guidelines
-- Build project using GitHub actions and verify against binary
 - (if possible) improve progress tracking

 ## Why Nintendo Switch Edition?